 Top Tips for Buying Women's Shoes

-4. Why do shoes from China cost so much less than shoes from Italy, and why does Fortress of Inca make Its shoes in Peru?
+4) Why do shoes from China cost so much less than shoes from Italy, and why does Fortress of Inca make Its shoes in Peru?

 The answer to this question is not simple.
 I can provide some explanation but the real answer is that some designer shoes are very expensive for no good reason and cheaper shoes like the ones you can find at Zara or H&M are gorgeous and stylish but are made so cheaply and their price reflects the actual quality.

 The first thing I look at when I pick up a pair of shoes is where it was made.
 Labor costs in China, Vietnam and India are relatively inexpensive, but also their factories are well organized and built to scale.
 Shoe factories in China can make beautiful expensive good quality shoes but the Chinese are also experts at knocking off expensive styles and making them much cheaper.
 They do this by utilizing an assembly line and by using cheaper materials.
 They also can take advantage of lax regulations concerning the environment and labor in some Far East countries.

 This does not mean all “Made in China” shoes are cheap or badly made or made without concern for environment or workers.
 It just means that some cheaper priced shoes made by unscrupulous brands who are either unaware of factory conditions or choose to look the other way.

 Another huge mistake some customers make is paying too much attention to the “Made in Italy” label.
 “Made in Italy” is extremely misleading.
 In fact, recent legislation in Italy made it legal for Italian companies to call shoes partially or mostly made in countries like China to be labeled “Made in Italy.”
 What this means for brands like Prada or Gucci, is that they can design and create a shoe upper and source materials in China and then send these uppers to Italy where they are sewn and legitimately labeled “Made in Italy”.